 What is Extra Help?

-However, if you are enrolled in Medicaid, Supplemental Security Income, or a Medicare Savings Program, you automatically qualify for Extra Help and don’t need to apply to be a part of the program.
+However, if you’re enrolled in Medicaid, Supplemental Security Income, or a Medicare Savings Program, you automatically qualify for Extra Help and don’t need to apply to be a part of the program.

 What Does Extra Help Cost?

-If you qualify for the Extra Help program your monthly premium and deductibles for Medicare Part D will be reduced or eliminated completely.
+If you qualify for the Extra Help program your monthly premium and deductibles for Medicare Part D will be reduced or eliminated.
 However, you may still be responsible for copayments for prescriptions covered by your plan.

 What Do You Do If You Receive The Medicare Part D Auto-Enrollment Notice?

 You should take the time to call the assigned Medicare drug plan to get information about your new drug coverage.

 It’s possible that the plan may not cover all of your prescriptions or isn’t accepted at the pharmacy you use.
 If that’s the case, you may want to find a plan that better suits your healthcare needs.

 You can find a list of alternative Medicare-approved plans conveniently included with your Part D Auto-Enrollment Notice.

 What If You Want to Switch Part D Plans on Extra Help?